ElvenTools/elven-tools-website/src/docs/dapp-structure.md

 For example:

 - [useLogin](https://github.com/useElven/core/blob/main/src/hooks/useLogin.tsx) hook includes all auth providers.
 It is just an abstraction.
 You could also want to use one of the providers, not all.
 You'll still be able to do that.
-- [useElvenScQuery](https://github.com/ElvenTools/elven-tools-dapp/blob/main/hooks/interaction/elvenScHooks/useElvenScQuery.tsx) is responsible of querying the Elven Tools Smart Contract.
+- [useElvenScQuery](https://github.com/ElvenTools/elven-tools-dapp/blob/main/hooks/interaction/elvenScHooks/useElvenScQuery.tsx) is responsible of querying Elven Tools smart contracts.

 See more here [Dapp React hooks and components](/docs/dapp-react-hooks-and-components.html)